 This report provides a systematized view of the statistics on assets and liabilities of the Central Government, the Central Bank and Government Companies.
-The figures correspond to the 12 months of each year from 1992 to 2008, and for 2009 correspond to provisional statistics of the second quarter.
+The figures correspond to the 12 months of each year from 1992 to 2009, and for 2010 correspond to provisional statistics of the second semester.

 This information is the result of a joint effort of different institutions.
 For the Central Government, the sources are the Comptroller General of the Republic (CGR), the Treasury Service (TS) and the Budget Office (Dipres).
-The Central Bank has collaborated closely with the ministry in providing figures on its financial assets and liabilities in the format required for this report.
+The Central Bank has collaborated closely with the Ministry of Finance in providing figures on its financial assets and liabilities in the format required for this report.
 As of 2002, the Central Bank began to include in the notes to its balance sheets the details necessary to reconstruct the figures that are presented in this report.
 The information on government companies was obtained from the audited financial statements, while data on guaranteed debt of the rest of the public sector was provided by the Treasury Service.
-Statistics on recognition bonds were provided by the Social Security Normalization Institute (INP).
+Statistics on recognition bonds were provided by the Social Security Institute (in Spanish, IPS), ex Social Security Normalization Institute (in Spanish, INP).